lgmorand/azure-devops-pipeline-decorators/content/pipeline-decorators.md

 !['Injected but disable'](images/operating-system.png)

 > Note that variables are not called the same way depending on the operating system they are running on.
-Note also that Agent.OS became AGENT_OS when accessed from within the workflow [as exlained in the documentation](https://learn.microsoft.com/en-us/azure/devops/pipelines/process/variables?view=azure-devops&tabs=yaml%2Cbatch#environment-variables).
+Note also that Agent.OS became AGENT_OS when accessed from within the workflow, [as exlained in the documentation](https://learn.microsoft.com/en-us/azure/devops/pipelines/process/variables?view=azure-devops&tabs=yaml%2Cbatch#environment-variables).
 It can be tricky.

 ### Mix conditions